What is DAO (Decentralized Autonomous Organization)?

 Unlike traditional organizations that have a central leadership or management team, a DAO operates without a central authority.
 Instead, the rules and decisions are made collectively by the members of the DAO, who usually hold tokens that give them voting rights.
 All the decisions, rules, and transactions of a DAO are transparent and recorded on the blockchain, making the process open and verifiable by anyone.

-A DAO functions through a combination of smart contracts, token-based governance, and community participation.
-Here’s how the process generally works:
+A DAO functions through a combination of its core components, creating a virtuous cycle of governance: smart contracts, token-based participation, and community consensus.

 Advantages of DAOs